Buy once, cry once.

-Spending a dollar on a candy bar is easy and people often don’t bat an eye at the price, spending $5.00 on a candy bar might make some reconsider their purchase.
+Spending a few dollars on a cheap filter is easy and people often don’t bat an eye at the price, spending extra for a quality, long lasting filter might make some reconsider their purchase.
 The same concept can be applied to purchasing safety equipment to keep operators, ground workers, and the overall company protected.
 Writing the check for a small sum of money for those cheap products is often easier than writing a check for a larger sum of money.
 But we have to ask ourselves, do we want the cheap fix that won’t hold up to the harsh environments of that come with heavy-duty industries or do we want the full protection and equipment that was manufactured and developed specifically for the heavy-duty industry?

 Can you think of a time that inappropriate safety products were used?
 If so, what were the consequences?